A practical activity

-Well learned motor plans control the direction and sequence of the strokes without the need for feedback for completing the movements with reasobable accuracy.
+Well learned motor plans control the direction and sequence of the strokes without the need for feedback for completing the movements with reasonable accuracy.

 In fluent handwriting each letter is pre-planned and the movement is carried out without the need for visual monitoring or feedback from the muscles.
 In fact research has shown that after the first few months of handwriting young children not only pre-plan letters, but have started to pre-plan whole syllables.

-The equivalance factor: writing big or small uses the same motor plan
+The equivalence factor: writing big or small uses the same motor plan

 Take a sheet of paper and turn it sideways.
 First write you name at the top of the paper in your usual size.

 Next sign your name so large that it spans the width of the paper.
 To do this you probably kept your fingers still and moved your hand across the paper using shoulder and elbow movements.